open-ephys/onix-docs/source/Getting Started/index.rst

 Using ONIX
 --------------------------------
-Have a look at the :ref:`software_guide` page to explore software options and for intefacing with ONIX hardware.
+Have a look at the :ref:`software_guide` page to explore software options and for interfacing with ONIX hardware.